-- We offer unique information on enterprise software.
+- We offer unique information on enterprise software with unmatched accuracy and accuracy measurement.

 - Our model is based upon complete independence as well as first-hand experience.